Pyzekiel/XYMouse/README.md

 # XYMouse
-Tracking Mouse Position Using X and Y in Pygame
+Tracking Mouse Position Using red(x) and green(y) line in Pygame

+With Windows Notification, why?
+I don't know